montrealrobotics/ctrlsim/index.md

 ![](multi-agent-sim-website.gif)

 CtRL-Sim can faithfully imitate the multi-agent driving behaviours found in the Waymo dataset.
-The teal agents are controlled by CtRL-Sim, and other agents in pink are set to log-replay.
+The teal agents are controlled by CtRL-Sim, and other agents in beige are set to log-replay.

 ![](veh-veh-tilting-website.gif)